Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: Introduction

-Numerical results validate the theoretical solution and show that the PA-enabled system significantly outperforms conventional fixed-antenna deployments in terms of average system performance.
+\item We derive a closed-form solution to the non-convex problem, which is proven to achieve the optimal performance, providing valuable design insights. \end{itemize} Numerical results validate the theoretical solution and show that the PA-enabled system significantly outperforms conventional fixed-antenna deployments in terms of average system performance.
 The performance gain is benefited by spatial reconfigurability to adapt to blockage statistics and energy constraints, demonstrating a new dimension of resilience for sustainable SWIPT.